abdellatifouldelmaallem/Library-Management-System/README.md

 * Admin can see that how many student have books right now
 * Admin can find books as per the name of title book
 * Admin can logout

+## Technologies
+* HTML 5
+* CSS 3 /  Bootstrap
+* Javascript
+* PHP OOP / MVC
+* MYSQL

+## Work to do
+* doing  design of site web by Adobe xd
+* Establish a use case diagram
+* Establish a class diagram
+* create database by MYSQL
+* using the framework Bootstrap for the frontend, and PHP OOP / MVC with PDO for backend